lucasfrailev/Kalman-Filter-Project/README.md

 ## Project Overview

-This repository contains a C++ implementation of the Extended Kalman Filter (EKF), designed to track the position and velocity of a vehicle moving around a stationary sensor suite using simulated LIDAR and RADAR measurements.
-The project is part of the Self-Driving Car Engineer Nanodegree Program and serves as a practical application of Kalman Filters in the field of autonomous driving.
+This repository contains a C++ implementation of the Extended Kalman Filter (EKF) for sensor fusion, designed to track the position and velocity of a vehicle moving around a stationary sensor suite using simulated LIDAR and RADAR measurements.
+The project is part of Udacity's Self-Driving Car Engineer Nanodegree Program and serves as a practical application of Kalman Filters in the field of autonomous driving.

+Why is the standard Kalman Filter, not enough in this case?
+The RADAR measurements consist of $\rho$, $\theta$, and $\dot{\rho}$ representing the distance, angle, and speed, respectively as measured from the origin.
+As these are polar coordinates, and the map between polar and cartesian coordinates is non-linear, we are forced to use an Extended Kalman Filter, resorting to Jacobians for the RADAR measurement update.

 The simulation environment provided along with this project visualizes the tracking process, where:
 - LIDAR measurements are shown as red circles.